 Kentucky

 Kentucky has realized $55.7 million in savings from their mandatory reentry supervision program.
-The state made an upfront investment of $15.1 million, subsequently invested $42.6 million in evidence-based programming for individuals in prison and the community and $11.9 million has been distributed through the Local Corrections Assistance Fund to local community corrections programs.
+The state made an up-front investment of $15.1 million and invested an additional $42.6 million in evidence-based programming for individuals in prison and in the community. $11.9 million has been distributed through the Local Corrections Assistance Fund to local community corrections programs.

 Louisiana

-Louisiana has documented more than $17 million in averted costs and in 2013, reinvested $1.7 million in community-based substance abuse treatment alternatives.
+Louisiana has documented averted costs of more than $17 million and invested $1.7 million in community-based substance abuse treatment alternatives.